ccpinotti/oop-game-training/readme.md

 4. If the user flips two non-matching cards face-up at the same time, both cards will turn back face down.
 5. The user wins when they've matched all the cards!

+### Racing Game Story
+1. The racing game is set up between two players, that will race cars across the board.
+2. The players will be able to advance the car 5px per click.
+3. Both users will have different cars, but the same attributes making everything equal.
+4. Once a player reaches the other side a message will pop up proclaiming them the winner.
+5. The game will also have a reset button.
+6. Sounds can be added to the cars so that each click makes a engine noise.
+7. One player will use the A button and the other will use L. The player can only go in one direction across the screen.

+**Car**
+<details><summary>click for examples properties</summary>
+  - 'carImage' (string)
+  - 'carClick' (function - makes the car advance 5px and makes engine noise) **Board**
+<details><summary>click for game exaamples</summary>
+  - 'hasWon' (boolean)
+  - 'background-image'

 ### Check for Understanding

 What are some categories of objects we might want to build when writing the code for a Memory game?